mcrumm/phoenix_profiler/README.md

 > Note this requires LiveView 0.17+.
 > For older versions, see [Profiling LiveView prior to 0.17](#module-profiling-liveview-prior-to-0-17).

-Add the LiveProfiler hook within the `live_view` function on your web module, typically found at `lib/my_app_web.ex`.
+Add the LiveProfiler hook to the `live_view` function on your web module, typically found at `lib/my_app_web.ex`.

 For example, if your `live_view` function looks like this: